 - Launch one of the MS Office apps – let it be MS Word for the time being.

 Either open a blank document or open an existing document (for the time being you are not going to work in a document) and then click File.
 In the slider pop-up, click Options.

 5. In the proceeding section, first click the “Save” tab and then click the “Browse…” button facing “Default local file location:”

 Go to the folder that you would like to use as your default folder (the one that you have defined in your local Google Drive folder).

 Once you have selected the folder of your preference, click OK in this screen and you are all set to go.
 After this, whenever you create new documents in MS Office, they will be stored in your Google Drive.

-In this detailed tutorial you have learned that there is practically nothing to stop you and your law practice to switch over to G Suite.
+In this detailed tutorial you have learned that there is practically nothing to stop you and your law practice to switch over to Google Workspace (formerly G Suite).
 It not only frees you up from your office desktop (since you can work from any device of your choice), it also increases yours and your team’s efficiency manifold.

-Stay tuned for more reasons to switch to G Suite.
+Stay tuned for more reasons to switch to Google Workspace (formerly G Suite).